Find a Job You Really Want In

 - Virginia Beach, VA

-- Commute time (Shorter is better)
+- Commute Time (Shorter is better)

-- Hours worked per week (Shorter is better)
+- Hours Worked per Week (Shorter is better)

-- Size of household (Higher is better)
+- Household Size (Higher is better)

-- Unemployment rate (Lower is better)
+- Unemployment Rate (Lower is better)

-- Poverty rate (Lower is better)
+- Poverty Rate (Lower is better)

 1. San Diego, CA